 In 2010, I was selected as Bureau Chief for the Ministry of Education for Children with Disabilities in my Province (South Kivu Province) of over 4,000,000 people.
 But I have no budget and no salary.
 It is a very challenging position in a very challenging country.
 The biggest obstacle to getting any funding from outside sources has been that there are no statistics for disabled children, and no funding has come available to get statistics.

 In June of 2012 I was selected as one of three World Pulse journalists for their annual Live Tour of the U.S., where among other things, I spoke before the U.S. Department of State, the Clinton Global Initiative, and was interviewed by CNN.

 In July of 2012, I began hosting workshops to engage educated women community leaders in World Pulse’s online forum as a beginning platform to mobilize, enlighten, and engage a leadership group for future gender and PWD rights activities.
 We are now the Maman Shujaa of Congo - giving Voice to the Congo we hold so dear in our hearts, encouraging and supporting one another with an agenda for Peace and Development in Congo that prioritizes human rights for all, rights for nature, and a Right to a Future for our children.

 For me personally, every conversation is an opportunity to promote right-mindedness for our gender, and especially women with disabilities; whether one on one, or simply joining my one voice to the 50,000 voices of my sisters on World Pulse.
-To lift women and especially women with disabilities, and be a voice of that/my community The way the world views the disabled Promoter, Coordinator, Facilitator

 For my passion to be realized